 Make sure the money is there to build the buildings

-Work on projects from start to finish, particularly ensuring they are well managed financially.
-Most of our domestic students have a cadet position before they have finished their degree.
+Work on exciting construction projects from start to finish, ensuring they are well managed financially.

-A quantity surveyor is an exciting and vital role in the building industry.
-You’ll work on projects from initiation to completion, helping them to stay on track financially.
+You’ll work on projects from initiation to completion.
+You’ll be helping them to stay on track financially.
 It’s a challenging and interesting role where you’ll be looked to for your problem-solving skills to help the project go to plan.

-Massey’s Bachelor of Construction with a major in quantity surveying will teach you all the skills you need to be a sought-after quantity surveyor.
+Massey’s Bachelor of Construction (Quantity Surveying) will teach you all the skills you need to be a sought-after quantity surveyor.